(Dungeons may be referred to by other terms, such as settlements, villages, or structures.)

 With the 1.4.0 Update, new types of microdungeons were added to the game: bounty microdungeons.
 These consist of small buildings inhabited by hostile NPC gangs.
 These microdungeons are dynamically spawned into specific worlds when a player has a bounty quest.
 Note that these microdungeons spawn only in chunks of a world not yet explored by any player, so players may want to avoid unnecessary planetary exploration in star systems near an active Peacekeeper base until after completing that base's Peacekeeper missions, to avoid the annoyance of having bounty microdungeons spawn into inconvenient places like near the core of a planet or in its asteroids layer.

-Misc and Removed Structures
+Disabled and Removed Structures

 Dungeons are a great place to get rare and valuable treasures.
 Dungeons often have a unique pool of items along with a common pool, depending on the type of container.
 Basic Treasure often appears in non-chest containers such as boxes and crates, while Valuable Treasure usually appears in dungeon-themed chests.